Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

-\end{example} To conclude this section, we note that under certain conditions, such as in Erdős random graphs, the probability that the graph contains a Condorcet cycle including all responses approaches one as $n\to\infty$~\citep{erdds1959random}.
+\end{example} To conclude this section, we note that under certain conditions, such as in Erd\H{o}s random graphs, the probability that the graph contains a Condorcet cycle including all responses approaches one as $n\to\infty$~\citep{erdds1959random}.
 Therefore, the probability of $|S_1|=n$ approaches one, and all responses could possibly be included in the Nash equilibrium strategies.
 This demonstrates NLHF's potential ability to preserve preferences for every single response.